GSathish/eece211/a-Testing.md

 **Random or statistical testing** doesn't work well for software.
 Other engineering disciplines can test small random samples (e.g. 1% of hard drives manufactured) and infer the defect rate for the whole production lot.
 Physical systems can use many tricks to speed up time, like opening a refrigerator 1000 times in 24 hours instead of 10 years.
 These tricks give known failure rates (e.g. mean lifetime of a hard drive), but they assume continuity or uniformity across the space of defects.
 This is true for physical artifacts.

 But it's not true for software.
-Software behavior varies discontinuously and discretely across the space of possible inputs.
+Software behaviour varies discontinuously and discretely across the space of possible inputs.
 The [famous Pentium division bug](http://www.willamette.edu/~mjaneba/pentprob.html) affected approximately 1 in 9 billion divisions.
 Stack overflows, out of memory errors, and numeric overflow bugs tend to happen abruptly, and always in the same way.

 Instead, test cases must be chosen carefully and systematically, and that's what we'll look at next.